 External Health Monitor

-This article covers the specific configuration for this monitor type.
-See the Overview of Health Monitors article for general monitor information, implementation, and other monitor types.
+This article covers the specific configuration for external health monitor type.
+Refer Overview of Health Monitors article for general monitor information, implementation, and other monitor types.

 The external monitor type allows scripts to be written to provide highly customized and granular health checks.
 The scripts may be Linux shell, Python, or Perl, which can be used to execute

 dig.
-External monitors have constrained access to resources, such as CPU and memory, so as to not affect normal functioning of Avi Service Engines.
+External monitors have constrained access to resources, such as CPU and memory to ensure normal functioning of Avi Service Engines.
 As with any custom scripting, thoroughly validate the long term stability of the implemented script before pointing it at production servers.

-Errors generated from the script may be viewed in the output of the Operations > Events log.
+Errors generated from the script can be viewed in the output of the Operations > Events log.

 Avi Vantage includes three sample scripts via the System-Xternal Perl, Python and Shell monitors.